 It is Uniparametric in nature which indicates that it is featured by only one parameter ‘m’.

-In case of binomial distribution, there are only two possible outcomes (success or failure).
+In the case of the binomial distribution, there are only two possible outcomes (success or failure).

-In case of poison distribution, there are unlimited numbers of possible outcomes.
+In the case of poison distribution, there are unlimited numbers of possible outcomes.

 Mean and Variance

-In case of binomial distribution, Mean is greater than Variance.
+In the case of the binomial distribution, Mean is greater than Variance.

-In case of poison distribution, Mean is equal to Variance.
+In the case of poison distribution, Mean is equal to Variance.